syncfusion-content/wpf-docs/wpf/Wizard/Data-binding.md

 Below steps will explain on how to add the Items through ItemsSource property of Wizard control.

-1. Create a Model class with the necessary properties.
+1.Create a Model class with the necessary properties.

 {% highlight C# %}